annemarietannengrund/ObsidianSpeechToText/README.md

 2. pre-bake an image that contains the models to be used (NOPE, never done that, stumbled over some overachieving stuff, too much effort)
 3. share a directory with the host machine to persist the models during runs (YEP! thats why you have a `models` folder in the project directory)

-### google
-Since the scope of the project tends to my favorite flavor, I do prefer the local model over google. the google implementation was just so small that I added it and I do not plan on digging deeper on this route.

-the local models achieve astonishing results, including punctuation, which apparently google lacks completely. all google translations do not contain any punctuations, commas, question or exclamation marks.

-I can not recommend the google thingy unless you are fine with sharing your texts with google and can work with free flowing text.

-if thats the case, you can profit from the speed of the google API which is probably superior to your local potato.
 ### Video Files
 This has not yet been considered or tested. the strength of this tool comes from the action keywords. so you can format the text at least in a rudimentary way.